AlgoritmiaClub/.github/profile/README.md

 ### <h1> Hi!👋 Welcome to Algoritmia 🔵</b>
 ![Algortimia 2024](/profile/Foto%20Grupal.png)
 Algoritmia is a student club dedicated to fostering technical skills and problem-solving abilities among its members.
-For years, we have been a community that encourages personal and collective growth through weekly gatherings held on Saturdays.
+Throughout our journey, we have become the largest programming club in western Mexico 🇲🇽, encouraging personal and collective growth through weekly gatherings held on Saturdays.
 During these meetings, students come together to solve problems, engage in friendly conversations, and exchange knowledge.

 ## Our Slogan: "Connect the Dots" ✏️